ShepardToTheStars/ctf/owasp-juice/bonus/nonexistent-user-admin-token/readme.md

 <img src="images/nonexistent-user-admin-token-admin-page.png">

+### Differences from the Current SQL Injection Challenges
+All of the challenges want you to log in as an existing user (or it mentions NOT to use SQL injection).

 ### Differences from the Current JWT Challenges

 There are 2 different JWT challenges.
 They both mention that the token should be unsigned or almost properly signed, but I actually have a properly signed JWT token now.
 Hmm...
 Let's try using this method and see if we complete the challenges.

 > **JWT Issues Tier 1 (T5)**
+>
 > Forge an essentially unsigned JWT token that impersonates the (non-existing) user jwtn3d@juice-sh.op.

 ```